Managing the impact of a weak Canadian dollar: Acquisitions & serials review for cost reductions

 Western Libraries achieved $815k in short-term savings by freezing new serials subscriptions, reducing book purchases, and identifying serials for cancellation that will have relatively low impact on most of our students and researchers.
 It is important to note that the serials cancellations identified so far only accounted for $315k and the balance of the short-term savings were achieved through funds available for one-time only.

 The titles were identified primarily based on low use and duplication but took into account other criteria as listed below.
-The list of cancelled titles can be viewed here and your subject librarian can answer questions you may have about specific titles.
+The list of cancelled titles can be viewed here.
 Many of the titles identified for cancellation in this initial round will not cease until the new subscription year begins in 2016 and many titles will continue to be available through access via other sources.